Amir Mokhammad

-Amir Khamayuni Mokhammad (Амир Хамаюни Мохаммад; born 23 February 1996) is a Russian football player of Afghan-Dagestani descent who plays for Baltika Kaliningrad.
+Amir Khamayuni Mokhammad (Амир Хамаюни Мохаммад; born 23 February 1996) is a Russian football player of Afghan-Dagestani descent who plays for Spartak Kostroma.
 He plays in multiple positions on the left flank, as a midfielder, winger or a back.

 Club career

 He made his debut in the Russian Professional Football League for Legion Dynamo Makhachkala on 28 July 2016 in a game against SKA Rostov-on-Don.

 On 25 July 2018, he signed with the Russian Premier League club Anzhi Makhachkala.
 He made his Russian Premier League debut for Anzhi on 28 July 2018 in a game against Ural Yekaterinburg.

 In August 2020, Amir signed with Krasny for the 2020–21 season.
 On 20 September 2020, he has scored his debut goal for Krasny against Saturn Ramenskoye.

+On 27 December 2025, Amir's contract with Baltika Kaliningrad was mutually terminated.

+On 10 February 2026, Amir joined Kaisar in Kazakhstan.

 Personal life

 He is the younger brother of Sharif Mukhammad, another Daghestani-born Afghan football player.